Coming of age: Ancient Rome

 Roman girls were expected to remain virgins until marriage, but boys were often introduced to heterosexual behaviors by a prostitute.
 The higher the social rank of a girl, the sooner she was likely to become betrothed and married.
-The general age of betrothal for women of the upper classes was fourteen, but for patricians as early as twelve.
+The general age of betrothal for girls of the upper classes was fourteen, but for patricians as early as twelve.
 Weddings, however, were often postponed until the girl was considered mature enough.
 Males typically postponed marriage till they had served in the military for some time and were beginning their political careers, around age 25.
 Patrician males, however, might marry considerably earlier; Julius Caesar was married for the first time by the age of 18.